Kinetic theory of non-thermal fixed points in a Bose gas

 \section{Conclusions}

 We have presented a kinetic-theory description of universal dynamics at non-thermal fixed points of a near-degenerate multicomponent Bose gas based on a non-perturbatively approximated effective action functional.
 Our work unites previous treatments which concentrated on wave-turbulent cascades \cite{Svistunov1991a,Berges:2008wm,Berges:2008sr,Scheppach:2009wu,Berges:2010ez} and self-similar evolutions \cite{Svistunov1991a,Orioli:2015dxa,Berges:2015kfa}, complements them with a systematic discussion of the global conservation of energy and particle number and extends them to more general cases.
 These include universal dynamics in general dimensions $d$, for a general scaling of the dispersion $\omega(p)\sim p^{z}$, and including a possible anomalous scaling dimension of the density of states $\eta$.
-We distinguish between non-local self-similar rescaling and the build-up of a quasi-local wave-turbulent cascade behind a wave-front \cite{Svistunov1991a}, and we provide general analytic predictions for the momentum scaling $n_{Q}(p)\sim p^{-\kappa}$ as well as for the time-dependent scaling exponents $\alpha$ and $\beta$ at the non-thermal fixed point, cf.~\Tab{ScalingExponents}.
-While the build-up of a wave-turbulent cascade is typically induced by weak cooling quenches, self-similar evolutions require a strong quench.

-The employed field-theoretic approach leads to a kinetic equation for momentum mode occupation numbers with a resummed many-body effective coupling or $T$-matrix which accounts for the non-perturbative suppression of the interactions between highly occupied field modes in the low-energy collective-scattering regime \cite{Berges:2008wm,Berges:2008sr,Scheppach:2009wu,Berges:2010ez,Orioli:2015dxa,Berges:2015kfa}.
-We have evaluated analytically and numerically the resulting kinetic scattering integral, for free particle modes with dispersion quadratic in the field momenta, as well as for Bogoliubov sound quasiparticles with linear dispersion.
-Our numerical results are consistent with the scaling exponents we analytically predict, characterizing the universal self-similar evolution in time and space and the spatial scaling at a fixed time.

-We have focused on universal time evolution after a cooling quench which leads to a redistribution of the particle occupancies towards lower wave numbers while energy is deposited by means of a few particles being scattered to higher momentum modes.
+We have focused on universal time evolution after a cooling quench which leads to a redistribution of the particle occupancies towards lower wave numbers, while energy is deposited by means of a few particles being scattered to higher momentum modes.